heavyai/log-scraper/README.md

 # OmniSci Log Scraper

 A collection of utilities and libraries for parsing, collating and converting OmniSciDB logs into a variety of different representations and formats.

 ## Building

 To build, make sure you first [install rust](https://www.rust-lang.org/tools/install).
+The rustup install can be run with `make dev`.

 Then, clone the repo and run:

 ```
 cargo build --release
 ```